Felipemendezrios/Hydrobayes/Development/ReadMe.txt

 - New structural error models: spatial regression? different by output variable (sure)?
 - I need to integrate new function to get prediction phases
 - Need to pass error model parameters for propaging total uncertainty case.

+- run_model_multi_reach = file to run a test for multi reach implementation saved in verification folder